We may earn affiliate commissions for the recommended products. Learn more.

 How do password managers encrypt passwords?

-256-bit AES encryption is a military-grade level cipher used to encrypt and decrypt data so only authorized parties can access it.
-The NSA and major corporations adopted it in 2005, and it soon became a standard for Virtual Private Networks, firewalls, and password managers.
+256-bit AES encryption is a new-gen cipher used to encrypt and decrypt data so only authorized parties can access it.
+The NSA and major corporations adopted it in 2005, and it soon became the standard for VPNs, firewalls, and password managers.

-While AES is the encryption, 256-bit is the key.
+While AES is the encryption standard, 256-bit is the key.
 Encryption keys are random strings of zeroes and ones.
 In this case, it means there are 2^256 combinations available.
 The more combinations, the harder it is to brute-force the right one.

 AES 256-bit is a so-called symmetric or private key encryption algorithm.
 The key is used both for encrypting and decrypting data, so both parties must know it.
 In contrast, asymmetric or public-key encryption uses a public key for encryption and a private key for decryption.
-As a result, the private key doesn’t have to leave your device, increasing security.
+In contrast, the private key doesn’t have to leave your device, increasing security.

 symmetric encryption

-However, there's already better encryption than AES 256-bit that goes by the name of XChaCha2.
+However, there's already better encryption than AES 256-bit that goes by the name of XChaCha20.
 So far, only NordPass has implemented this next-gen cipher among all premium password managers.
-It comes with Argon2 for key derivation while XChaCha2 encrypts your password vault.
+It comes with Argon2 for key derivation, while XChaCha20 encrypts your password vault.

 Why use a password manager?

 1. Password generators.
-You don’t need to spend 15 minutes pondering on the things that you like to come up with a password.
-Several password managers will allow you to generate a safe password with varying complexity.
-Not only this saves your time, but it also comes up with better passwords.
+You don’t need to spend 15 minutes to come up with a new and unique password.
+Most password managers allow you to generate a safe password with varying complexity.
+Not only does this save you time, but it also comes up with better passwords.

-2. It makes the process easier.
-Password managers are not only one of the safest ways to store passwords.
-A reliable password manager tool will allow you to administrate all your logins from one application.
-A lifesaver for those using a multitude of websites and platforms
+2. Easy password management.
+Password managers not only help create safe passwords but also allow you to administrate all your logins from 1 application.
+A lifesaver for those using a multitude of websites and platforms.

-3. No more typing.
+3. Automated autofilling.
 Most password managers have a built-in feature that allows you to auto-fill passwords and other recurring information.
 It extends to your payment information or addresses.
-It saves you the hassle of needing to remember every single one of your passwords
+It saves you the hassle of needing to remember every single one of your passwords.

 4. Secure password sharing.
 Many people are sharing accounts with their friends and family.
-Netflix even allows different users who log in with the same password.
-However, the best way to share them isn’t to paste them into the chat.
-That’s the definition of asking for trouble.
-The password manager then allows users to securely share passwords with other users.
+Netflix even allows different users to log in with the same password.
+The password manager allows users to securely share passwords with other users.

 5. Cross-platform support.
 As applications, password managers are not at all complicated and do not require a lot of resources.
 It means that it’s much easier to develop them for a variety of platforms like web browsers or smartphone apps.
 For the end-user, this means an ability to get the same password vault no matter what’s your preferred method of connection.

 6. Multi-factor authentication.
-Even if a hacker would install a keylogger and get your master password, this wouldn’t mean the end of the world if you have two-factor authentication enabled.
-The password would be useless without it, so you would still be safe, and the vault would stay locked.
+Even if a malicious hacker installed a keylogger and got your master password, this wouldn’t mean the end of the world if you have 2FA enabled.
+The master password is useless without it, and the vault would stay locked.

 Your passwords are keys to your entire online identity.
-Making sure they're secure will offer you full peace of mind.
+Making sure they're secure, offers you peace of mind.
 Don't let data breaches scare you – use a password manager and stay protected.

 Password manager setup

-The answer depends on what type of password manager you are planning to use.
+The setup depends on what type of password manager you are planning to use.
 If it’s token-based, first you need to decide what kind of device you want to use for key generation.
 In case you’ve decided on an offline password manager, you should also choose the primary device that will store your database.
-And if you’re leaning towards an online service, narrowing down your selection to a free or paid option should save plenty of time.
+However, if you’re leaning towards an online service, narrowing down your selection to a free or paid option can save you plenty of time.

 7-step password manager setup

-Since the web-based password managers are the most user-friendly, we'll be using them as an example.
+Since the web-based password managers are the most user-friendly, I use them as an example.
 Below are the key steps in setting up a password manager:

 1. Decide which devices you want to use your password manager on.
-Is it going to be your phone?
-If so, does anybody else know your access code?
-What about shared home devices, such as tablets and smart TVs?
-Will you use your password manager on the work computer?
-These are some of the most important questions to ask yourself before setting up your vault.
+It can be a personal phone, shared home devices, such as tablets and smart TVs, or a work computer.
+This is one of the most important questions to ask yourself before setting up your vault.

 2. Install your chosen password manager.
-There are plenty of free and paid versions to choose from, but we recommend using only the best password managers.
+There are plenty of free and paid versions to choose from, but I recommend using 1Password.
 You should check what features are available on the free version (if any) and whether the added perks justify the price.
 Afterward, make sure it supports your OS and browser.
 If you're planning to import your current vault, check if it's possible first.
 Finally, paying a bit more for 24/7 customer support often pays off.

 3. Create a secure master password.
 Even if your selected password manager allows master password recovery, you should still choose one that's memorable but hard to guess.
 To fulfill the last requirement, it may be a good idea to use a passphrase containing 4-5 randomly chosen words.
-Lastly, while this may sound weird, consider sharing your master password with the person you trust the most so he or she could access your vault should something happen to you.
+Lastly, while this may sound odd, consider sharing your master password with the person you trust the most so they can access your vault if something happens to you.

 4. Enable two-factor authentication (2FA).
-Adding 2FA to the mix will greatly improve your password security.
-While the second factor can be "something that you have," which will probably be your smartphone, we recommend choosing "something that you are" and using biometrics.
-Depending on your device, it can be either a fingerprint or also a face scan.
-What's more, you can use 2FA instead of a master password, which significantly improves usability on touchscreen devices.
+Adding 2FA to the mix greatly improves your password security.
+While the second factor can be something that you have, which is probably your smartphone, I recommend using biometrics.
+Depending on your device, it can either be a fingerprint or also a face scan.
+What's more, you can use 2FA instead of the master password, which significantly improves usability on touchscreen devices.

 5. Start entering passwords.
 Before you get used to your new password manager, and while you still cannot remember your master password that well, you may want to enter less important passwords first.
-A good idea is to generate a strong password for the email that you use for recovering the master password.
-Otherwise, a hacker can easily get a hold of your database after breaking into your mailbox.
+A good idea is to generate a strong password for the email that you use to recover the master password.
+Otherwise, a threat actor can easily get a hold of your database after breaking into your mailbox.

 6. Consider adding other data.
-The majority of password managers let you save not only logins but also credit card details and secure notes.
-If you're doing a lot of online shopping, having the payment info in autofill can save quite some time.
-And there's probably no better place to keep the secrets that you may want to share only with the most trusted friends.
+The majority of password managers let you save credit card details and secure notes as well.
+If you shop online often, having the payment info in autofill can save quite some time.
+Moreover, you can store important files there.

 7. Share your logins.
-Sooner or later, somebody will ask you for your Netflix account.
-Copy-pasting the username and password is not the best idea, so that's why your password manager allows you to share logins with others (or at least some do).
-Some services even allow you to create folders where you store the least-sensitive and often-shared passwords.
+Copy-pasting the username and password is not the best idea, so that's why most password managers allow you to share logins with others.
+Some services even allow you to create folders where you can store the least-sensitive and often-shared passwords.

 Can password managers work on multiple devices and phone apps?

 Locally installed password managers are also not suited for use on a bunch of devices.
-That's because you are saving your database on one computer or smartphone and syncing between all devices is possible, but not convenient.
+That's because you are saving your database on 1 computer or smartphone.
+While syncing between all devices is possible, it is not convenient.
 Of course, if you decide to use multi-factor authentication, you will probably need two compatible devices.

-Such industry-standard password managers as NordPass, RoboForm, and 1Password all enable you to protect your passwords on an unlimited number of devices at once.
-They synchronize data to keep everything up-to-date, too.
+Such industry-standard password managers as NordPass, RoboForm, and 1Password enable you to protect your passwords on an unlimited number of devices at once.
+They synchronize data to keep everything up-to-date too.

 FAQ